Minutes of the 9th GST Council Meeting held on 16 January 2017

 = = = = = = = =

-e Minister from Kerala stated that tax payers with turn over below ₹ 1.5 crore should be exclusively with the State tax administration and those above the turnover of ₹ 1.5 crore should be divided equally between the two administrations.
+.5 crore should be divided equally between the two administrations.
 He further stated that there should be cross-empowerment under the IGST Act.
-Shri Alok Shukla, Joint Secretary TRU, CBEC stated that like States had concern regarding ensuring correctness of assessment of IGST and wanted powers under the IGST Act, the Central administration must also have a say on the collection of CGST for tax payers with turn over below ₹ 1.5 crore.
-He added that the Centre's jurisdiction for enforcement, audit and scrutiny of returns should not be completely ousted in respect of taxpayers below ₹ 1.5 crore turnover segment but the other functions could be carried out by the States.
-He also suggested that for tax payers below ₹ 1.5 crore turnover, Centre's intervention could be limited to 1% with
+Shri Alok Shukla, Joint Secretary TRU, CBEC stated that like States had concern regarding ensuring correctness of assessment of IGST and wanted powers under the IGST Act, the Central administration must also have a say on the collection of CGST for tax payers with turn over below Rs.
+1.5 crore.
+He added that the Centre's jurisdiction for enforcement, audit and scrutiny of returns should not be completely ousted in respect of taxpayers below Rs.
+1.5 crore turnover segment but the other functions could be carried out by the States.
+He also suggested that for tax payers below Rs.
+1.5 crore turnover, Centre's intervention could be limited to 1% within the overall cap of 5%.
+The Hon'ble Minister from Tamil Nadu observed that this construct was not workable as one was talking of two universe of tax payers – one with turnover below Rs.
+1.

 = = = = = = = =